 The Physical Education program offers students the opportunity to develop their skills in a variety of sporting and recreational activities.
 Involvement in a wide range of activities will provide the opportunity for students to develop their physical skills, interpersonal skills and attitudes towards physical activity.
 Student achievement is reported to parents in generic sporting contexts; as such students will be required to demonstrate their abilities in several different sports.
 Participation in sport and recreational activities encourages team work, improves self-esteem, leadership skills and self-discipline.

 At Halls Head College students’ participation in Health and Physical Education is compulsory in Years 8, 9 and 10 with students engaging in a minimum of 180 minutes per week in Physical Education and 60 min per week in Health Education.
 Students in year 10 have the choice of various options that will involve an additional 180 minutes per week involved in the Learning area.

-Halls Head College offers Talented Sports Program (TSP) designed to provide students who excel in particular sports with a high standard of coaching and an academic framework that enables them to reach both their academic and sporting goals.
+Halls Head College offers Sports Academy designed to provide students who excel in particular sports with a high standard of coaching and an academic framework that enables them to reach both their academic and sporting goals.

 The Program is available to students who live in the College’s local intake area.

 In 2018, opportunities will be offered in the following sports: